About the School

 She has performed as soloist with the Castilla y León Symphony Orchestra, conducted by Lucas Macías at the Miguel Delibes Auditorium in Valladolid; the Andrés Segovia Chamber Orchestra, conducted by Víctor Ambroa at the National Auditorium; Madrid’s Symphony Orchestra – Talents Project (four editions of the project) and the 430 Vigo Orchestra.
 She has also participated at the Santander Music and Academy Encounter, as well as in festivals including Ticino Musica (Switzerland), Allegro Vivo (Austria), and Lucca Classica (Italy).
 In 2022 she participated at the festivals Villars Music Academy (Switzerland), Eggenfelden Klassisch (Germany) and Pau Casals of El Vendrell (Spain).

 As a student of the School, in 2018 she performed a duo with Anne-Sophie Mutter, along with the Viesgo Camerata at the Sony Auditorium.
 She has been part of the Wanderer Ensemble and the Freixenet Symphony Orchestra, conducted by Pablo González, Jaime Martín, Péter Eötvös and Pablo Heras-Casado and, as soloist, conducted by Jordi Francés, as well as that of the Fundación EDP Camerata under the baton of Paul Goodwin and, in 2018, in a duo with Anne-Sophie Mutter, as well as that of the Baroque Ensemble of the School, conducted by Paul Goodwin.
 She also performed within the World Heritage Cities series in Alcalá de Henares and Ávila.
 In 2021 she participated in the 30th anniversary tour of the School with the Freixenet Symphony Orchestra, conducted by Andrés Orozco-Estrada, with whom she performed at Madrid's Teatro Real, at Bratislava's Reduta Hall, at Budapest's Liszt Ferenc Academy and at Vienna's Musikverein.
 She is currently a member of the Asisa Óscar Esplá Quartet, with whom she was awarded in 2019 the EMCY Prize at the 94th Young Musicians of Spain Chamber Competition.

-She plays a Otello Bignami violin loaned by the Associazione Premio Francesco Geminiani, as well as an Arcos González baroque violin bow, loaned by Fundación Albéniz.
+She plays a Otello Bignami violin loaned by Associazione Premio Francesco Geminiani, as well as an Arcos González baroque violin bow, loaned by Fundación Albéniz.